HelloWorldLTY/SpaIM/baseline/README.md

 # Compared Methods

-run test_pipeline.py(.test_pipeline.py), you will get Tangram, SpaGE, gimVI, and stPlus resluts.
+Following the *SpatialBenchmarking* paper (https://github.com/QuKunLab/SpatialBenchmarking), we can obtain the `test_pipeline.py` for comparison.
+After running it, you will get the results of Tangram, SpaGE, gimVI, novoSpaRc, SpaOTsc, and stPlus.

+For the other four comparison methods, spscope can be obtained by running `./test_spscope.py`.
+For the remaining three methods, you can go to the corresponding files and follow the instructions in the `README.md` for installation and inference.

 ## Data Sources and Code Availability